Softtorch operators¤

 ¤

-Computes soft elementwise logical AND between two SoftBool Arrays.
+Computes soft elementwise logical AND between two SoftBool Tensors.

 Fuzzy logic implemented as all(stack([x, y], dim=-1), dim=-1).